jinchengluo/lstm-ddpm/README.md

-# A Comparative Study of Diffusion Models and Long Short-Term Memory Networks throught the Reaction–Diffusion Equation
+# A Comparative Study of Diffusion Models and Long Short-Term Memory Networks through the Reaction–Diffusion Equation

 *This is a Research Project led in the Mathematical Informatics laboratory at Nara Institute of Science and Technology and presented at the AROB-ISCB 2026 conference.
 Refer to the paper in* `paper/`.